-General medical and counseling health services are located in the Health and Counseling Center.
-Diagnosis and treatment for minor illnesses and injuries, immunizations, allerillnesses and injuries, immunizations, allergy injections, referrals to local physicians, and health education are available.
-A nurse practitioner is available by appointment, and a registered nurse is available throughout the school day for outpatient care.
+General medical and counseling

+and Counseling Center.
+Diagnosis and treatment for minor illnesses and injuries, immunizations, allergy injections, referrals to local physicians, and health education are available.
+A medical director is available by appointment, and a registered nurse is available throughout the school day for outpatient care.